 Once done, click OK which will close the Work Environment window.

 Click again on Window -> Toolbars -> and you will see Enscape listed as an Toolbar option.
 Click on it, and a horizontal Enscape Toolbar that you created in the previous steps should become visible, either floating or docked.
 This can be left floating, or dragged and docked vertically or horizontally to the ArchiCAD workspace.

 Starting Enscape in ArchiCAD

 Open the required view in ArchiCAD

 Once installed, Enscape will be available as a tool set in Vectorworks.
 If the tool set is not immediately shown, you may need to start and close Vectorworks once before installing Enscape, in which case you should uninstall Enscape first.
-After you reinstall Enscape you may then also need to manually add it to your workspace.
-This can be done via Tools->Third-party->Enscape->Add Enscape to workspace.
+After you reinstall Enscape you may then also need to manually add it to your Vectorworks’ workspace.
+This can be done via the Vectorworks’ menu option Tools->Third-party->Enscape->Add Enscape to workspace.

 Enable the Enscape tool set